Profile information

 Most of all, we are flexible.
 If you would like to use us as a base to explore southern Tasmania from, I am sure we can arrange something that works for all.
 Many stayers have come back for a second visit and some even a third visit!

-Good idea to come equipped with snacks and some things to nibble on if we are busy.
-We provide a hearty evening meal - which you can help prepare, picking fruit and veg from the garden to create our nightly healthy meal and once a week we bake - so you can learn to make cakes and bread if you enjoy this.
+It is a good idea to come equipped with snacks and some things to nibble on if we are busy.
+We provide meals and a healthy hearty evening meal - which you can help prepare, picking fruit and veg from the garden to add to the evening's creation.
+And once a week we bake - so you can learn to make cakes and bread if you enjoy this.

 Looking forward to an enjoyable interaction.